pinkerton/katacoda-scenarios/final/01-01-introduction-to-image-problem.md

 First we're going to make the service very simple with no processing.

-Once that's working we'll start to add on more features, like verifying the image isn't too large, adding compression, and [TDOD TODO].
+Once that's working we'll start to add on more features, like verifying the image isn't too large, adding compression, and [TODO TODO TODO]

-9
+TODO Add diagram here